Author: Emily Maynard

 - EMDR Therapy helps your brain complete natural healing processes.
 EMDR Therapy is grounded in scientific research.
 It does not require you to recount or describe your difficult experiences in detail, it does not erase your memories, or recover “hidden memories.”
 EMDR Therapy includes preparing for future challenge situations and helping you navigate them well.

 EMDR Therapy is an extensive, 8-phase therapy that has been shown to be effective over telehealth.
 All our mental health therapists are trained in EMDR Therapy, and we offer in-person and virtual telehealth services.
-If you’re interested in EMDR Therapy specifically for religious trauma, schedule a consultation for Emily Maynard.
+If you’re interested in EMDR Therapy specifically for religious trauma, schedule a consultation.